Pdevshali/Duplicate-Quetion-Pair/README.md

 ## 📌 Overview

-This app uses a **trained machine learning model** (Random Forest) to identify semantic and syntactic similarity between two questions.
+This app uses a **trained machine learning model** (Random Forest) to detect semantic similarity between questions.
+It extracts handcrafted and vector-based features to compare them intelligently.

-It uses a variety of NLP techniques, including:

-- ✅ **Text Preprocessing** (cleaning, lowercasing, contraction expansion, etc.)
-- ✅ **Token-based Features**
-- ✅ **Length-based Features**
-- ✅ **Fuzzy Matching**
-- ✅ **Bag of Words** (BoW)
-- ✅ **Model Compression** using `joblib`

 ---

-## 🧠 How It Works
+## 🧠 Features

-1. User enters two questions.
-2. The questions are cleaned and tokenized.
-3. A series of hand-crafted and vector-based features are extracted.
-4. The pre-trained model predicts whether the questions are duplicates.
-5. The result is shown instantly in the app.
+✅ Clean, decontract, and lemmatize text
+✅ Token-based and length-based features
+✅ Fuzzy matching with FuzzyWuzzy
+✅ Sentence vectorization using **Word2Vec**
+✅ Trained RandomForest model (compressed using `joblib`)
+✅ Deployed on **Streamlit Cloud**

 ---